 5. Clothes With A Familiar Scent

 Cocker Spaniels are natural barkers and can become frustrated when their routine is disrupted.
 To stop your Cocker Spaniel from howling, try setting a routine and wearing clothing with a familiar scent.
 If you find that your dog is howling excessively, consult a professional.
-They can help with training techniques or behavioral issues, such as anxiety or separation anxiety.
+They can help with training techniques or behavioral issues like anxiety or separation anxiety.

 Wearing a coat with your dog’s name on it will also help to settle them down.
 If you’re worried about how your Cocker Spaniel behaves with other dogs in the neighborhood, consider taking them for a walk separately to see how they react.